 Even before the COVID-19 crisis, emergency physicians have historically had higher rates of career burnout and post-traumatic stress disorder (PTSD) than other medical specialties.
-According to a 2017 study published in the Annals of Emergency Medicine, upwards of 65 percent of emergency physicians and emergency medicine resident physicians report experiencing burnout during their careers.
+According to a 2024 study published in Medscape, upwards of 63 percent of emergency physicians and emergency medicine resident physicians report experiencing burnout during their careers.
 Further, approximately 15 to 17 percent of emergency physicians and upwards of 20 percent of EM residents met the diagnostic criteria for PTSD in 2019.
 Throughout the pandemic, these unsettling trends in emergency medicine only worsened.
-A poll from ACEP and Morning Consult released on October 26, 2020 found that more than eight in 10 (87 percent) of emergency physicians reported feeling more stress since the start of the pandemic, with an additional 72 percent experiencing burnout on the job.

 Consolidation in the EM market may also contribute to this high rate of burnout.
 Overall, respondents associated consolidation with decreased morale and burnout among physicians.
 Many emergency physicians cite the current working conditions at large national groups as reasons for quitting medicine altogether, for they feel that they are trapped in a system that does not respect their autonomy or mental well-being and that there are no other options for their employment in the EM sector.
-The potential of a significant exodus of emergency physicians from the workforce threatens the maintenance of the healthcare safety net that emergency medicine provides.
+The potential of a significant exodus of emergency physicians from the workforce threatens the maintenance of the health care safety net that emergency medicine provides.
 The following responses exemplify the frustration that many emergency physicians are experiencing now: